WASasquatch/humhub-modules-randomuser/README.md

 ## Description

-This widget shows a random user from the database
+This widget shows a random user from the database on the dashboard.

 ### Features: